QuaSi-Software/Documentation/docs/resie_validation.md

 | TRNSYS vs. Measurements             | 0.49                      |  3.42                     |

-In ReSiE, the detailed model for the energy transport from fluid to soil were used, while the numerical mesh was of type "normal".
-All ambient data were read out of a weather file.
+In ReSiE the detailed model for the energy transport from fluid to soil was used, while the numerical mesh was of type "normal".
+All ambient data were read from a weather file.
 The following parameters were used for the simulations of the comparison of ReSiE, TRNSYS and DELPHIN:

 | Variable                      | Value |
 | ----------------------------- | ----- |